AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/MentalIllnessesHistory.md

 > Section 1: Mental Illnesses History

-To give you context, I will talk about my history from start to finish and then lead on with the reasons why.

 ## IGCSE Mental Illness History

 I studied my IGCSE in Muscat International School (MIS), where the school is located in Muscat, Oman.